progwise/george-ai/llm-api/README.md

     ```

 These instructions should help you replicate the lit-llama project successfully.
-2. How to use OpenAI API instead
+II.
+How to use OpenAI API instead

 How to decide which to use